 The PSLF Trap: When the Plan Was Never Going to Work

 The PSLF landscape is also shifting.
-Effective July 2026, the Department of Education announced it will restrict forgiveness for workers whose government or nonprofit employers engage in certain activities, according to NPR reporting from December 2025.
-Borrowers who built their financial plan around PSLF are now navigating a program that is simultaneously harder to qualify for and less certain to deliver.
+Effective July 2026, the Department of Education will restrict forgiveness for workers whose government or nonprofit employers engage in certain activities, according to NPR reporting from December 2025.
+Borrowers who built their entire financial plan around PSLF are now navigating a program that is simultaneously harder to qualify for and less certain to deliver.

-Ramsey Is Right About Income — But the Path Is Narrow
+Ramsey Is Right About Income, But the Path Is Narrow

 Ramsey’s core prescription is income growth, and on this he is correct.
 “I don’t know all the obstacles.
 You’ve got a lot of them,” he acknowledged.
 “But what I do know is you need more income for sure.”
 He pointed to Darren’s data analytics background as the lever, noting that data analytics professionals can earn $200,000 in the private sector.